 When Did The Definition of Expert Become Below Average?

 There are a few factors responsible for this eye-popping statistic.
-One of the primary reasons many mutual funds do poorly is because their managers are extremely well paid and are slaves to the most recent quarterly reports.
+One of the primary reasons many mutual funds do poorly is that their managers are extremely well-paid and are slaves to the most recent quarterly reports.
 The tried-and-true method for being able to cash huge paycheques for as long as possible is to simply try and mimic the index itself.
-If an investment manager follows this strategy, they know that they will never have a period of time where they are too far below the average, and consequently they will get to keep their jobs and their yachts.
+If investment managers follow this strategy, they know that they will never have a period of time where they are too far below the average, and consequently, they will get to keep their jobs and their yachts.
 The next question one might ask is, “If so many managers are just trying to be average, why do mutual funds almost always return less investment income to investors than index funds do?”
-That answer is actually fairly straight forward, it’s a little thing called management fees.
-You see those yachts that the Wall Street-types have are paid for with the dollars you invested in their mutual fund, and the subsequent returns they produced.
-There are all kinds of different fee structures, but 2% is fairly average in the USA, and some hedge funds with big name managers charge well over 10%.
+That answer is actually fairly straightforward, it’s a little thing called management fees.
+You see those yachts owned by Wall Street types which have been paid for with the dollars you invested in their mutual fund, and the subsequent returns they produced.
+There are all kinds of different fee structures, but 2% is fairly average in the USA, and some hedge funds with big-name managers charge well over 10%.
 Canada actually has the absolute highest mutual fund management fees in the world – yay, we’re number one!
-(Y&T's note: HA, we're finally #1 in something!
+(Y&T’s note: HA, we’re finally #1 in something!
 No more underdog status!)
-So to recap, if most managers are simply aiming to get average results, and then charging you 2%+ to do just that, then of course they are going to give investors a much lower (2% a year makes a huge difference over long-term investing periods) rate of return than they otherwise would have gotten.
+So to recap, if most managers are simply aiming to get average results, and then charging you 2%+ to do just that, then, of course, they are going to give investors a much lower (2% a year makes a huge difference over long-term investing periods) rate of return than they otherwise would have gotten.

 Criticism of Index Investing